tower120/reactive/Readme.md

 There is also [non thread safe version](#non_thread_safe).
 And you can mix them safely.

+Througthput.
+400'000 reactive updates took 60ms on my Intel i7.
+Should be more than enough to build your UI model/view interaction.
+See `test/BenchmarkReactivity.h` to know your mileage.

 # Usage
 Add `src` folder to your compiler's INCLUDE path.